Melonlobo/Food-Details-CRUD-App/README.md

 MONGO_URI=your MONGO_URI here
 ```

-### Then start the server by running following command in one terminal.
+### Then start the server by running following command in the terminal.
 `npm start`

 ***_HAPPY CODING_***